 It’s called a Visa Headache

-This is the dreaded sum of reckless activity the prior month.
-Every January and February, this variant of “affluenza” causes loss of sleep, stomach aches, and feelings of nausea.
+A Visa Headache is the dreaded sum of reckless activity from the prior month.
+Every January, this variant of “affluenza” causes loss of sleep, stomach aches, and feelings of nausea.

 The character known as Nina Ash in the television show “Angel” is aware of the effects a full moon has on her – it turns her into a werewolf.
 She has the courage, nay the responsibility, to lock herself in a jail cell until the threat subsides.